Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Background and Previous Work

 \section{Background and Previous Work}

 \paragraph{Sheaf Neural Networks and Sheaf Hypergraph Networks.}

 Sheaf theory provides a principled framework for modeling local information flow across structured domains.
 In algebraic topology, a sheaf associates data to open sets together with restriction maps ensuring consistency~\citep{curry2014sheavescosheavesapplications}.
 Cellular sheaves adapt this idea to cell complexes by assigning vector spaces to cells with linear maps along face relations.
 Building on this, Sheaf Neural Networks (SNNs)~\citep{hansen2020sheafneuralnetworks, bodnar2023neuralsheafdiffusiontopological} assign vector spaces to graph nodes and edges and learn restriction maps for each node-edge incidence relationship, generalizing message passing.
 SNNs are particularly effective in heterophilic settings and help mitigate oversmoothing, a common drawback of deep GNNs.
+As described by~\cite{discourse}, attaching a cellular sheaf to a graph can be interpreted through the lens of opinion dynamics.
+Unlike traditional Graph Neural Networks (GNNs), each node's representation ``lives'' in its own vector space, representing a private opinion, while the restriction maps, linear transformations between node and edge vector spaces, govern how this opinion is expressed along each incident edge.
+In this way, a node can maintain its own distinct representation while still having different ``opinions'' across the various edges they participate in, allowing for more expressive and flexible representations compared to standard spectral-based methods, where adjacent nodes tend to have similar representations.

 Expanding on this idea,~\cite{duta} extend SNNs to the hypergraph setting.
-However, their formulation suffers from two key limitations.
+However, as it will be shown in this work, their formulation suffers from two key limitations.
 First, it does not capture directionality in hypergraphs.
 Second, although the \emph{Sheaf Hypergraph Laplacian} is presented as a Laplacian operator, as shown in our paper, it fails to satisfy fundamental spectral properties expected of such operators, most notably positive semidefiniteness.